 Ed Love passed away in Valencia, California 15 years ago today.
 Like many who began in the Golden Age of Theatrical Animation, he had a long career, thanklessly ending it by working in television on cartoons that, well, you shudder seeing the names of the artists who toiled on them.

-I think of him mostly as working in the Avery unit in Tex’s early days at MGM and then moving on to the Lantz studio during its best years in the mid to late ‘40s.
+I think of him mostly as working in the Avery unit in Tex’s early days at MGM (read Tim Walker’s revelation in the comments about why Love suddenly left Metro) and then eventually moving on to the Lantz studio during its best years in the mid to late ‘40s.
 Love was the studio’s last animator standing before it shut down at the end of 1948 (it reopened some months later producing inferior cartoons).
 And he even worked on Bob Clampett’s abortive attempt at a series at Republic, animating on It’s a Grand Old Nag.

 Ed arrived at Hanna-Barbera in 1959 and his early work is pretty distinctive.
 He loves teeth and animated head movements on ones; he seems to be trying to get as much movement as he can out of limited animation.
 Two or three head positions weren’t good enough for Ed Love.
 His talking heads moved around more than that.
 And he was entrusted with a bunch of TV spots in the early ‘60s for Kellogg’s featuring the H-B characters where the animation’s a lot fuller.